-DISPLAYLABEL [DEV=] ldev $set\name$ All
+DISPLAYLABEL [DEV=] ldev set_name ALL

-DEV= is an optional keyword for the parameter.
-If

-it is omitted, the default is to display the contents of the label table for each mounted volume of the system volume set.

-ldev Ldev is a number from 1 to 32,767, specifying the

-logical device on which the volume is mounted.
-The volume must be mounted in the master or member state, as displayed by the DSTAT command.

-whose master volume is mounted in the MASTER state as displayed by the DSTAT command.
+DEV= DEV= is an optional keyword for the parameter.
+If it is omitted, the default is to display the contents of the label table for each mounted volume of the system volume set. ldev Ldev is a number from 1 to 32,767, specifiying the logical device on which the volume is mounted.
+The volume must be mounted in the master or member state, as displayed by the DSTAT command. set_name Set_name is the name of a mounted volume set whose master volume is mounted in the MASTER state as displayed by the DSTAT command.
 For each mounted volume in the set, the contents of the label table is displayed.

-ALL displays the contents of the label table for each

-volume mounted in the MASTER or MEMBER state, as determined by the DSTAT command.

-fscheck: DISPLAYLABEL DEV=1 (Return)
+ALL ALL displays the contents of the label table for each volume mounted in the MASTER or MEMBER state, as determined by the DSTAT command.
+Example fscheck: DISPLAYLABEL DEV=1 Return DISPLAYEXTENTS [DE]

-DISPLAYEXTENTS [DE]